jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 [^9]: By Mwtoews [[CC BY 2.5](http://creativecommons.org/licenses/by/2.5)] via Wikimedia Commons<br><https://commons.wikimedia.org/wiki/File%3AStandard_deviation_diagram.svg>

 ^ This is a graph of normal distribution.
-The probability of mean values of the sums by adding the numbers shown on randomly thrown six-face dice will converge into this graph, where the mean value will be 3.5.
+The probability of mean values of the sums by adding the numbers shown on randomly thrown six-face dice will highly likely to be converged like into this graph, where the mean value will be 3.5.

 ---